 In the Yoga 15 videos, I find that using the English names for poses can minimise this problem.
 Reclining Hand-To-Big-Toe pose is a lot more comprehensible than Sanskrit terms like setu bandha sarvangasana (Bridge) or urdhva dhanurasana chakrasana (Wheel), which can be weird and alienating.
 And explaining that a posture stretches your chest and puts your spine into extension might make more sense to a new student than describing a pose as heart-opening or detailing the colour of the energy centre it activates.
 I also find it useful to tell students why we are doing a pose and how it might apply to their specific sport or activity.

 Men don’t like to look bad at something, especially in a public setting.
 But who does?
 You should see me in a Zumba class.
-I just do not have the moves.
+I just don’t have the moves.
 I feel horribly self-conscious and after 20 minutes, I run straight to the treadmill where I am master of my domain.
 Not being good at something is frustrating and unpleasant.
 I have even heard of students feeling criticised by the teacher for not being able to do poses because of limited mobility.
 And very full classes can be especially intimidating if you’re new to the practice.

-With online yoga, men can practice the moves at home without an audience before unleashing themselves on a class of slim, bendy women who look like they were born to fold themselves into seemingly impossible shapes.
+With online yoga, male students can practice the moves at home without an audience before unleashing themselves on a class of slim, bendy women who look like they were born to fold themselves into seemingly impossible shapes.
 You can move at your own pace, ask questions and check pose tutorials as you go.

 LACK OF STRUCTURE